La Digue Seychelles Travel Guide

 Areas like Curieuse Marine National Park safeguard coral reefs and fish populations.
 Support tours with responsible viewing practices.

-Strict regulations apply to the collection and export of Coco de Mer nuts.
+Strict controls apply to the collection and export of Coco de Mer nuts.
 Purchase only from authorized vendors with export permits.

 Environmental stewardship and cultural sensitivity enhance your visit and protect the local environment.

-Minimize waste and dispose of trash properly to lessen the burden on local systems.
+Minimize waste and get rid of waste responsibly to lessen the burden on local systems.

-Freshwater is a precious and scarce resource on small islands like La Digue.
+Freshwater is a precious and scarce resource on small isles such as La Digue.

 Consider purchasing carbon offsets for international flights to Seychelles.